On this page:

 Map Prints

-The maps are designed for digital viewing, but they do print very well in sizes appropriate for wall-hanging.
+The maps are designed for digital viewing, but they do print well in poster-size dimensions and quality appropriate for wall-hanging.

 Ancient-Greece.org provides the digital map only and does not sell/provide physical maps.
 Use your own, or a commercial printer to print the maps in the size you need.